Diseases Treated by Gene Therapy

 Click here for an overview of new gene therapy trials or search trials by indication.

 Among the most notable advancements in gene therapy are the following.
 See also Major developments in gene therapy, Gene Therapy: Medicine of the 21st Century and Individualized Drugs & Gene Therapy (video 6).
-A comprehensive 20 minutes video on gene therapy is also available on the website of CliniGene, called: 'Gene Therapy a new tool to cure human diseases'.
+A comprehensive 20 minutes video on gene therapy: 'Gene Therapy a new tool to cure human diseases'.

 Severe Combined Immune Deficiency (ADA-SCID)